#fordschoolvotes

 In our community dedicated to the public good, we believe that participating in democracy is an irreplaceable way to strengthen it.
 We welcome everyone in our community into that work, and we strongly encourage all eligible citizens to vote in the upcoming election, and in all elections.

-Michigan voter checklist and deadlines
+Michigan voter checklist and overview

 Voting in Ann Arbor